speechpro/mixup/README.md

     $ make -j $(nproc)

-In case of errors or for additinal  see INSTALL file.
+In case of errors or for additinal building options see INSTALL file.

 ### Generate mixup project
     $ cd ../..